veeliks/SERPA/README.md

 # SERPA

-A browser extension that simulates how a website appears in Google search results.
-Edit the title, description, and URL to preview different variations.
+Browser extension to simulate website appearance in Google Search.

 ---